Codecademy/docs/content/dart/concepts/list/terms/asMap/asMap.md

 ---
 Title: '.asMap()'
-Description: 'Returns an unmodifiable Map view of a List where keys are the indices and values are elements.'
+Description: 'Returns an unmodifiable map view of a list where the keys are the indices and the values are the elements.'
 Subjects:
   - 'Computer Science'
   - 'Web Development'